JamesWoolfenden/tf-scaffold/README.md

 # tf-scaffold
 This repository exists to help with new terraform projects, and with automation and training.
 It is designed to create the structure- scaffold that is alway needed for a new project.

-To clone scaffold repository but no with no .git folder.
+To clone scaffold repository but with no .git folder.

 ## Powershell